ProfAkymbo/kubernetes/README.md

 It is used most commonly together with Docker for better control of containerized applications.

 # Prerequisites
-- I assume you know how to deploy a virtual machine 🖥
+- I assume you know how to deploy a virtual machine 🖥 Ubuntu preferably.
 - basic knowledge of the linux file system | ownership | permissions 🐧
 - basic knowledge of git 🚦
 - stable internet connection (very important)☁️